-It’s definitely worth listing your business on all reputable local, national, and/or industry-specific directories to get more traffic and citations, including local ones.
+It’s worth listing your business on all reputable local, national, and/or industry-specific directories to get more traffic and citations.

 There are three types of directories where you can get NAP citations:

 - Local.
-Since such directories are linked to the city or region you conduct business in and only list relevant local businesses, getting into such directories reaffirms to search engines that you do exist and where.
+These directories are linked to the city or region where you conduct business in and only list relevant local businesses.
+By getting listed in these directories, you reinforce to search engines that you do exist and provide clear local information.

 - Industry.
-Generally, such directories provide regional, niche-specific listings.
-Although they may be difficult to come across depending on your business’s niche, once you do find one, it makes complete sense to get listed in them to come up in search for service queries, such as plumbing, repairs, grooming, etc.
+Generally, these directories provide regional, niche-specific listings.
+Although they may be difficult to come across depending on your business’s niche, once you do find one, it’s worthwhile to get listed in them.
+This way, your business will appear in search results for service queries, such as plumbing, repairs, grooming, etc.

-I want to emphasize that when checking your business’s listing in such directories, pay close attention to your full name, address, phone number, and URL address.
+Keep in mind that when checking your business’s listing in these directories, pay close attention to your full name, address, phone number, and URL address.

-As a matter of fact, if you have a project in SE Ranking, you can take advantage of our Business Listings module that’s located under the Marketing Plan.
-By the way, you’re welcome to sign up for a free trial and give it a try yourself.
+As a matter of fact, if you have a project in SE Ranking, you can take advantage of our Local Marketing tool to do this.

-Plus, as long as you’re working to update your info in various online directories, it’s also useful to check up on other data specified under your profile such as the logo, number of employees/customers, social media profiles, etc.
+While updating your info in various online directories, it’s also useful to check up on other details in your profile, such as the logo, working hours, number of employees/customers, social media profiles, etc.

-Just make sure the information you find or provide to such listings is consistent with what you found in your official paperwork, on your website, and on your Google My Business page.
-If that’s not the case, update them.
+Just make sure that the information you find or provide on these listings is consistent with what is stated in your official paperwork, website, and on Google Business Profile.
+If discrepancies exist, update them.

 Keep an eye on social media

-As you fill out your business profile in online directories and listings, you will most likely be asked to indicate your company’s social media profiles as well.
-Now, since a lot of social networks have evolved from being a place where people connect to an information distribution platform, you want to make sure to provide them with the same NAP.
+When completing your business profile in online directories and listings, you will most likely be asked to provide your company’s social media profiles.
+Now, since many social networks have evolved into platforms for information distribution, you want to ensure consistency by providing them with the same NAP.

-It’s common for companies in some industries to have profiles on multiple social platforms to reach a wider audience.
-Therefore, it’s perfectly possible that your NAP data is inconsistent and is, sadly, seen by potential customers and, more importantly in this context, search engines.
+It’s common for companies in some industries to have profiles on multiple social platforms in an effort to reach a wider audience.
+This is why it wouldn’t be unusual to have inconsistent NAP data, which can unfortunately be seen by potential customers and search engines.